PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 without an invariant transaction; semantic hardening and indexed migration remain separate from this exact ownership checkpoint.

+The adjacent raw NCHW→NHWC elementwise roundtrip compatibility owner now has a focused closed-subgraph and rejection contract.
+Characterization exposed that the root output metadata was permuted once with the intermediate tensors and a second time after copying it to the canonical post-Transpose output.
+The owner now excludes the private root tensor from the intermediate metadata loop, so the canonical tensor receives exactly one NHWC-to-NCHW permutation.
+Multi- input rewiring, embedded constants, fan-out rejection, public-output rejection, pruning, and idempotence are fixed by the focused tests.
+The implementation remains in the lowerer pending positive production ownership evidence; this semantic correction is not combined with an ownership extraction.

 The broader residual Add/Mul/Add/PReLU compatibility rule is isolated in `passes/residual_affine_prelu_layout.py`.
 Its complete 415-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.